ajwills72/rmip/docs/teacher_notes.md

 Each week, students attend a two-hour _early-week_ workshop, and a two-hour _late-week_ workshop.
 For the early-week workshop, two workshop groups combine for a class size of 100 students.
 The early-week workshops have a 20:1 student:staff ratio.
 One of those staff in the early-week session must be a member of academic staff (Lecturer / AP / Prof), who is expected to be present throughout the session.
 The late-week workshops are staffed solely by teaching assistants, at a 25:1 ratio.

 In addition to these sources of support, a subset of the TAs run 'hatch times' on a rota (one TA staffs the hatch at any given time).
-These are drop-in times, run every week day during term, until the extenuating-circumstances deadline for the main report passes.
+These are drop-in times, run every week day during term, until the last day of workshops (Friday of Week 12).
 The hatch is not open during vacation breaks, nor during public holidays.
 Opening hours vary:

 - Hatch (Weeks 0-12 inclusive):  Mondays: 10 – 4, Tuesdays: 10 – 4, Wednesdays: 10 – 1, Thursdays: 10 – 4, Fridays: 10 - 4